GYan58/lhr-work/README.md

 # Remark
 The code can be still optimized to improve efficiency and overhead, it depends on your needs.

+Other simulators could also be found on the above link.

 # Citation
 If you use the simulator or some results in our paper in a published project, please cite our work bvy using the following bibtex entry